gravitational/teleport/rfd/0158-account-recovery-protections.md

 ## What

 This RFD addresses a flaw from a prior RFD [0029-account-lifecycle.md](0029-account-lifecycle.md) when an account is under a targeted attack.
 This RFD clarifies how accounts are recovered when they are being targeted to by an attacker trying to prevent authentication.
+In order to accomplish this we only need a small change in the product behavior, the removal of the account lock on failed recovery attempts.

 ## Why